 Brown County is one of Indiana’s best couples and fall getaway destinations.
 The town of Nashville offers shops, galleries, restaurants, cabins, inns, and a relaxed small-town atmosphere.

 Brown County State Park is the outdoor anchor, with scenic drives, overlooks, hiking, biking, horseback riding, and some of Indiana’s best fall color.
-This area works well for couples, families, nature travelers, and anyone who wants a slower southern Indiana escape.
+This area works well for couples, families, nature travelers, photographers, and anyone who wants a slower southern Indiana escape.

 Bloomington